 - In any case, you should keep an eye on the deadline stated in the reminder.
 The latter tend to be short and leaves you little room for lengthy considerations.
 It is therefore advisable to quickly consider the legal situation and to derive appropriate steps from it.

 Solution: Have the warning letter checked by a lawyer

 Warning letters in the copyright field must always be treated with the necessary seriousness.
 Under no circumstances should you sign and return these letters prematurely, especially completely enclosed cease-and-desist letters or declarations of obligation.
-These automatic declarations often contain regulations that discriminate against you inapropriately, and to which you do not have to reply regardless of your legal situation.
-After receiving a warning notice, it is therefore best to contact a lawyer who specialises in copyright law and who will carefully examine the warning notice for you.
-In this way you can effectively limit your individual risk.
+These automatic declarations often contain regulations that discriminate against you inappropriately, and to which you do not have to reply regardless of your legal situation.
+After receiving a warning notice, it is, therefore, best to contact a lawyer who specialises in copyright law and who will carefully examine the warning notice for you.
+In this way, you can effectively limit your individual risk.

 Schlun & Elseven: Your expert partner in gaming law

 Schlun & Elseven Lawyers, with offices in Cologne, Aachen and Düsseldorf as well as conference rooms in Hamburg, Berlin and Munich, are at your service throughout Germany.
 We are your reliable and competent partner for all questions relating to gaming law and regarding copyright warnings issued by Epic Games International SARL.
 We will assist you with swiftness in acting against the warning notice or the amount of damages specified.

 We are available throughout Germany and are your reliable and competent partners in all copyright law matters.

 You can either call us on +49 221 93295960 , send us an e-mail to firstname.lastname@example.org or use our Online Form.